WireHallMedic/PhysicsUnbound/API.md

 boolean pointCollidesWithGeometry(DoublePair point, int x, int y) *Returns true if the point collides with the GeometryType of the indexed tile, else false.*

+##class SweptAABB
+*This is an implementation of swept axis-aligned bounding boxes, also called projected rectangle collision.

+All calculations are done when the constructor is called.
+The object is essentially the return value of a function.

+The values normalX and normalY are, well, normals.
+If no collision occured, they'll both be zero, otherwise they represent "pushback" along their respective axis.

+Time represents the portion of the distance the object would travel that occurs before a collision.
+So if the objects are already in collision, this would be 0.0.
+If no collision occurs, this will be 1.0.
+If a collision would occur at three-quarters of the distance the object is trying to move, this number would be .75 regardless of what the attempted distance would be.*

+SweptAABB()
+*Empty constructor.
+Since all the work is done upon instantiation, there's not much reason to call this.*

+SweptAABB(DoublePair point, DoublePair distance, DoublePair boxOrigin, DoublePair boxSize) SweptAABB(DoublePair point, DoublePair distance, DoublePair boxOrigin, DoublePair boxSize, GeometryType type) *A scan between two boxes.
+If no GeometryType is passed in, GeometryType.FULL is the default.
+The default is the appropriate value for non-geometric collisions.*

+SweptAABB(DoublePair point, DoublePair distance, MovingBoundingObject obj) *A scan between a single point, and a movingBoundingObject.
+This is mostly used for hitscans on movingBoundingObjects.*

+SweptAABB(MovingBoundingObject obj, double secondsElapsed, int geometryX, int geometryY) SweptAABB(MovingBoundingObject obj, double secondsElapsed, int geometryX, int geometryY, GeometryType type) *A scan a movingBoundingObject and geometry.
+If no GeometryType is passed in, GeometryType.FULL is the default.*

+// for hitscan
+SweptAABB(DoublePair origin, DoublePair distance, int geometryX, int geometryY) SweptAABB(DoublePair origin, DoublePair distance, int geometryX, int geometryY, GeometryType type) *A scan hitscans and geometry.
+If no GeometryType is passed in, GeometryType.FULL is the default.*

+int getNormalX()
+*-1 if colliding with the left side of a box, 1 if colliding with the right side, else 0.*

+int getNormalY()
+*-1 if colliding with the top side of a box, 1 if colliding with the bottom side, else 0.*

+double getTime()
+*Returns the portion of the movement or distance at which the collision occurs, scaled to [0.0, 1.0].
+A time of 0.0 means the objects are already in collision.
+A time of 1.0 means no collision occurs.
+A time of .75 means that a collision occurs at three-quarters of the full distance.*

+boolean isCollision()
+*True if a collision occurs.
+Logically equivalent to getTime() < 1.0.*

+DoublePair getCollisionLoc()
+*Returns the x, y coordinates at which the collision occurs.
+In the case where the moving object is a box, this point is on a line drawn from the center of the box in the direction of movement.*

+boolean shouldIgnore(DoublePair point, DoublePair boxOrigin, DoublePair boxSize, GeometryType type)

+String serialize()